trinker/textreadr/README.md

     docx_doc %>%
         read_transcript(c("Person", "Dialogue"), skip = 19)

-    ## Source: local data frame [16 x 2]
+    ## Source: local data frame [15 x 2]
     ##
     ##       Person                                 Dialogue
     ## 1     Hassan Could you please tell me your name, your
     ## 2  Abd Rabou My name is Ahmad Abd Rabou.
 I'm assistan
     ## 3     Hassan Professor Abd Rabou, being a current pro
     ## 4  Abd Rabou Sure.
 First of all, let's look at the so
-    ## 5   For Cairo University, it<U+0092>s totally diff The School of Economics and Political Sc
+    ## 5     Hassan So from this point of the differences of
-    ## 6                                    Hassan So from this point of the differences of
+    ## 6  Abd Rabou No. I don't--It depends --Like my--This
-    ## 7                                 Abd Rabou No. I don't--It depends --Like my--This
+    ## 7     Hassan So, as political science students, does
-    ## 8                                    Hassan So, as political science students, does
+    ## 8  Abd Rabou Less, not mature, they are politically m
-    ## 9                                 Abd Rabou Less, not mature, they are politically m
+    ## 9     Hassan Since you are an active politician and w
-    ## 10                                   Hassan Since you are an active politician and w
+    ## 10 Abd Rabou It does somehow.
+What I do is--First of
     ## ..       ...                                      ...

 Read Directory Contents
 -----------------------